Cora Cross: Storylines

+After her granddaughters, Abi and Lauren Branning (Jacqueline Jossa), fall off the roof of The Queen Victoria public house, Cora visits Abi in hospital and slaps Max, blaming him for the accident.
+She learns that Abi is brainstem dead and will never recover.
+Abi is pregnant and the baby is delivered and survives.
+Cora is present when Abi's life support is turned off and she peacefully dies.
+On the day of Abi's funeral, Cora tells Max to stay away as he has damaged the family, and afterwards, she drives Tanya home.
+Max then names the baby Abi Branning, but Cora receives temporary custody of her.
+Max marries Rainie as part of a scam to gain custody of Abi, and a battle between them and Cora ensues.
+Cora visits with Abi one day and allows Rainie and Max to look after her overnight.
+Cora then offers Rainie the chance to leave Max and move to Exeter to run a tea shop and bring up Abi with Cora and Tanya.
+Rainie asks Cora for more, and gets her to write a cheque for £50,000, which Rainie shows to Max, saying she is turning it down as she wants to bring up Abi with Max.
+Rainie then calls social services and reveals Cora's bribe to them.
+Rainie slaps Cora when she insults her in the pub, so Cora punches Rainie in the face.
+When Rainie tries to apologise later, Cora accuses Rainie of trying to abduct Abi and knocks her unconscious with a frying pan.
+The police then arrive to put Abi into temporary care.

 Reception

 Speaking of Cora's arrival, Jane Simon of the Daily Mirror said "Tanya's mum Cora provides a stark warning about the dangers of Botox.
 She turns up tonight looking like Ronald McDonald in drag – no wonder Tanya's been avoiding her."
 Daniel Kilkelly from Digital Spy said of Cora's guest stint, "During her brief stay on Albert Square, Cora quickly became known for her brash attitude and outspoken ways."
 Kate Woodward from Inside Soap said the introduction of Cora and Sylvia Goodwin (Stephanie Cole) from Coronation Street proved that soap operas need more "outspoken older women".
 She commented that the characters cannot resist a barb and say the things many people would not; just like "famous battleaxe" Blanche Hunt (Maggie Jones).
 Cora and Sylvia have the "edge" that cannot be achieved by younger characters.
 Woodward described Cora as rough and that she owned a "gob as scary as her slap-plastered mug".
 Woodward later said that "outrageous Rose is the perfect foil for caustic Cora".
 She named them as "the best double-act ever" and added that they deserved a whole episode dedicated to them.